-changing world and developing for rural land.
-Pressure from changing markets, policies and technologies drives the prospect of new values from climate valuation but for taxation, change, biodiversity and other concerns while also bearing on agriculture.
-These raise issues not only for ordinary property compulsory purchase, divorce, business restructuring and many other purposes as well as the advice to those facing change.
-Climate Change It brings challenges of storm, flood, drought and heat with disease and other stress with local and global disruption.
-Its mitigation will require: carbon sequestration, properly done on a century horizon to match the life of carbon in the atmosphere, bearing on rural land use from soils and forestry to the "blue carbon" of absorbing it in wetland peatland restoration.
+It is a fascinating time to be active in agricultural and rural property valuations with the changing world and developing competition from new uses for rural land.
+Pressure from changing markets, policies and technologies drives the prospect of new values from climate change, biodiversity and other concerns while also bearing on agriculture.
+These raise issues not only for ordinary property valuation but for taxation, compulsory purchase, divorce, business restructuring and many other purposes as well as the advice to those facing change.

+Climate Change

+It brings challenges of storm, flood, drought and heat with disease and other stress with local and global disruption.
+Its mitigation will require:

-reducing emissions by business and land management, a large challenge for farming in general and cattle in particular, as well as renewable energy and
+- carbon sequestration, properly done on a century horizon to match the life of carbon in the atmosphere, bearing on rural land use from soils and forestry to the "blue carbon" of absorbing it in wetland - reducing emissions by business and land management, a large challenge for farming in general and cattle in particular, as well as renewable energy and peatland restoration.